-The information you MUST HAVE BY LAW is related to Care & Content, such as what material was used and how to take care of your item so it will not get destroyed at the first or fifth wash.
+There is information you MUST HAVE BY LAW is related to Care & Content, such as what material was used and how to take care of your item so it will not get destroyed at the first or fifth wash.

-The information that you SHOULD HAVE relates to your Brand, such as name of your company or product line, where was it made and how can a customer find your product in the future.
+There is information that you SHOULD HAVE relates to your Brand, such as name of your company or product line, where was it made and how can a customer find your product in the future.

 For your Branding labels, there are certain conventions that depend on the type of item and label placement.

 So let’s begin talking about Branding Labels for your product line.